Copyrightlaws.com’s primer/refresher course Canadian Copyright Law includes 17 lessons including a final self-marking quiz. Each lesson provides …

-- Each e-lesson in this eTutorial provides up-to-date fundamentals on the topics listed in the Syllabus below
+- Up-to-date fundamentals on the topics listed in the Syllabus below

 This is a pivotal time in copyright policy in Canada.
-Take the time now to understand how copyright works and why it’s important to you and your workplace by registering for the Canadian Copyright Law eTutorial.
-You’ll want to keep tabs on:
+Take the time now to understand how copyright works and why it’s important to you and your workplace.
+Canadian Copyright Law will help you keep tabs on:

 - The completion of the Canadian government’s review of the Copyright Act